metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `tolerations` (Attributes List) Tolerations to be used in the Pod. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (Attributes List) TopologySpreadConstraints to be used in the Pod. (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
 - `update_strategy` (Attributes) PodDisruptionBudget defines the update strategy for the StatefulSet object. (see [below for nested schema](#nestedatt--spec--update_strategy))
-- `username` (String) Username is the username of the user to be created on bootstrap.
+- `username` (String) Username is the username of the initial user created on bootstrap.
 - `volume_mounts` (Attributes List) VolumeMounts to be used in the Container. (see [below for nested schema](#nestedatt--spec--volume_mounts))
 - `volumes` (Attributes List) Volumes to be used in the Pod. (see [below for nested schema](#nestedatt--spec--volumes))